SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Use Experimental version Goldberg Emulator

-* Uses Experimental version Goldberg Emulator.
+* Uses Experimental version of Goldberg Emulator.

 ### Generate Steam Interfaces file

-* Automacally Generate steam_interfaces.txt if the original steam_api(64).dll older than may 2016 (Determined with Digital Signature Timestamp).
+* Automatically Generate steam_interfaces.txt if the original steam_api(64).dll is older than May 2016 (Determined with Digital Signature Timestamp).

 ### Force Generate for each steam_api(64).dll

-* Generate steam_interfaces.txt steam_api(64).dll .
+* Generate steam_interfaces.txt for each steam_api(64).dll.

 ***

 ## 5. Generate Crack Only Files

-* Require Select Folder as input path.
+* Requires selecting Folder as input path.
 * Crack only files will be generated in the `Crack` folder.

 ### Output Path

-* Set the place to put crack only file.
+* Set the place to put crack only files.

 ### Create Crack Readme File

-* Create Crack_Readme.txt which include infos to apply the crack only file.
+* Create Crack_Readme.txt which includes info on how to apply the crack only files.

 ### Pack Crack Files with .zip archive

-* Pack Crack Files with Crack.zip archive.
+* Pack Crack Files into a Crack.zip archive.

 ***

 ## 6. Restore Crack

-* Require Select Folder as input path.
+* Requires selecting Folder as input path.
 * Restores Crack Generated with SteamAutoCrack.

 ***